google/starlark-go/doc/impl.md

 grained.
 Also, it complicates the API slightly because to construct a list, say, requires a reference to the frozen flag it should use.

-The Go implementation also permits the `freeze` built-in to be exposed to the program.
-(This requires the `-freeze` dialect flag.)
-This has proven valuable in writing tests of the freeze mechanism itself, but is mostly a curiosity.
+The Go implementation would also permit the freeze operation to be exposed to the program, for example as a built-in function.
+This has proven valuable in writing tests of the freeze mechanism itself, but is otherwise mostly a curiosity.

 ### Fail-fast iterators